Skills4EOSC-WP3/Training-Material/resources/LU17 - Recognise the role of policymakers toward taking a proactive approach to supporting OS practices/LU17 - Content.md

     - FAIR Learning Unit Template
 ---

-# Fundamentals of Open Science
+# Recognise the role of policymakers toward taking a proactive approach to supporting OS practices

 Introduction

 ## Learning Objectives

+- Give examples of how open science policies support open science practices
-- Recognise the role of policymakers toward taking a proactive approach to supporting OS practices
+- Recognise the challenges of implementing Open Science
-- Apply knowledge of the essential elements to develop effective open science policies, including implementing data sharing mandates, enforcing open access publication requirements, and adopting open licensing strategies.
+- Identify potential to overcome barriers faced by researchers in implementing OS
-- Evaluate the role of interdisciplinary collaboration, international engagement, and revised research evaluation criteria in supporting open science practices and contributions.
+- Give examples of how open science infrastructure supports open science practices
-- Create strategies to engage effectively with stakeholders, communicate open science principles, and establish mechanisms for monitoring progress and impact, thereby fostering comprehensive open science policies.
-- Engage deeply with the movement of Responsible Research assessment starting from DORA and leading up to the CoARA.
+- Recognize the importance of appropriate funding mechanisms for Open Science practices.
+- Analyse requirements to allocate funding effectively for open science initiatives, establish data repositories, and develop research data infrastructure to enhance accessibility and sharing.

 ## Target Audience